Copyright © 2020 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 An issue with handling of text track and data cue events in HbbTV was reported in 2013.
 HbbTV requires the user agent to implement an MPEG-DASH client, and so applications must use the first of the above methods for cue handling, which means that applications can miss cues as described above.
 A similar issue has been filed against the HTML specification.

-events from the media element
+timeupdate events from the media element

 Another approach to synchronizing rendering of web content to media

-playback is to use the timeupdate
+playback is to use the timeupdate DOM event, and for the

 web application to manage the media timed event data to be